Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Acknowledgements

-\acknowledgments This work is partly supported by the Natural Science Foundation of China (No. 11773003, No. 11622326, and No. 11203067), the 973 Program of China (No. 2014CB845800), the National Program on Key Research and Development Project (Grants No. 2016YFA0400803) and the Yunnan Natural Science Foundation (No. 2011FB115 and No. 2014FB188).
+We thank the anonymous referees for valuable suggestions.
+We also thank Xiao Zhang and Ke Wang for helpful discussion.
+This work is partly supported by the Natural Science Foundation of China (No. 11773003, No. 11622326, No. 11203067, No. 11721303, and No. U1931201), the 973 Program of China (No. 2014CB845800), the National Program on Key Research and Development Project (Grants No. 2016YFA0400803) and the Yunnan Natural Science Foundation (No. 2011FB115 and No. 2014FB188).